Lugoj: Jewish history

 Jews first settled in the town in the early 18th century, working in manufacturing and in running the transport system.
 They eventually adhered to the Neolog movement; a Jewish school was founded in 1883.
 Many Jews left at the end of World War I and the beginning of Romanian rule.
 Zionist activity began in 1919.
 In 1930, there were 1,418 Jews, accounting for 6% of the population.

 During World War II, the Ion Antonescu regime economically sanctioned the Jews, sending male members of the community to forced labor camps near the Olt River and to the Brașov area.
 Four youths aged 14–15, charged with illegal communist activity, were sent to the Transnistria Governorate, where they died.
 Many Jews left after the war, mainly to Palestine.

 Demographics

-Lugoj had a population of 40,361 inhabitants at the 2011 census, down 10% from the 2002 census.
-Most inhabitants are Romanians (79%), larger minorities being represented by Hungarians (6.82%), Roma (2.3%), Germans (1.85%) and Ukrainians (1.29%).
-For 8.33% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (71.66%), but there are also minorities of Roman Catholics (7.62%), Pentecostals (3.64%), Reformed (3.03%), Baptists (2.5%) and Greek Catholics (1.83%).
-For 8.63% of the population, religious affiliation is unknown.
+Lugoj had a population of 35,450 inhabitants at the 2021 census, down 12.17% from the 2011 census.
+Most inhabitants are Romanians (75.23%), larger minorities being represented by Hungarians (3.82%), Roma (1.63%) and Germans (1.04%).
+For 16.97% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (63.93%), but there are also minorities of Roman Catholics (5.76%), Pentecostals (4.77%), Baptists (2.39%), Reformed (2.34%) and Greek Catholics (1.04%).
+For 18.03% of the population, religious affiliation is unknown.

+Politics and administration

+The city of Lugoj is administered by a mayor and a local council composed of 19 councilors.
+The mayor, Călin-Ionel Dobra, from the Social Democratic Party, has been in office since 2024.
+As from the 2024 local elections, the local council has the following composition by political parties: